From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Mapping the Design Space of Evidence Collection using an Adversarial Model

-Due to the absence of user-friendly authentication tools provided by platforms, users often have to perform client-side authentication.
+Due to the absence of user-friendly authentication tools provided by platforms, users have to perform client-side authentication.
 The most widely used method is to take a screenshot of a conversation~\cite{sultana2021unmochon, yadav2023cryptographic}.
 Unlike platform-side authentication, this approach increases the risk of abuse because users can easily tamper with screenshots or even alter what is displayed on their devices.
+The former vulnerability is particularly concerning given easy access to image tampering tools~\cite{gupta2013faking, zheng2019survey}.
 M3 mentioned such an incident: ``\textit{someone took a screenshot of their DMs and then edited it to make [the other person] look like doing something that broke the rules.
-We ended up taking a closer look at it, realizing that the font was slightly off and the messages were spaced incorrectly.}'' The former vulnerability is particularly concerning given easy access to image tampering tools~\cite{gupta2013faking, zheng2019survey}.
-To address the first concern, some third-party tools streamline the screenshot process by sending the screenshot directly to moderators, reducing opportunities for manipulation.
-Additionally, some communities require users to screen record their conversation interface, as they believe editing videos is more challenging than editing images~\cite{sultana2021unmochon}.
-To address the second issue, if the conversation interface is on a desktop, moderators may ask users to refresh their web interface during recording to prevent any HTML-level manipulations, but moderators generally trust screen recording of mobile devices~\cite{yadav2023cryptographic}.
-This approach mirrors the chain of custody in offline practices, where each step of evidence collection is documented to ensure its authenticity~\cite{giova2011improving}. \end{samepage}
+We ended up taking a closer look at it, realizing that the font was slightly off and the messages were spaced incorrectly.}'' To address th concern of image tampering, some third-party tools streamline the screenshot process by sending the screenshot directly to moderators, reducing opportunities for manipulation~\cite{sultana2021unmochon}.
+Additionally, some communities require users to screen record their conversation interface, as M5 explained, ``\textit{it is a lot harder to fake for a recording of somebody scrolling through the message.}''

+However, users can still manipulate content prior to capture—such as modifying HTML elements on desktop.
+To address this, moderators sometimes ask users to refresh the interface mid-recording, although moderators generally trust screen recording of mobile devices~\cite{yadav2023cryptographic}.
+This layered approach mirrors the chain of custody in offline practices, where each step of evidence collection is documented to ensure its authenticity~\cite{giova2011improving}.